-We invite you to explore our website and learn more about our cutting edge research and opportunities for training.
+We invite you to learn about our mission and values , our exceptional faculty and cutting edge research, and our opportunities for education and training.

 Christopher W. Kahler, Ph.D.